-The Joetsu Myoko Ski Resorts are located in the south-western end of Niigata Prefecture – just a two hour ride from Tokyo on the shinkansen bullet train.
-The Myoko Kogen Ski Resorts are most popular with foreign tourists, but there are other great off the radar options scattered throughout the area and in nearby Nagano (see the map at the bottom of this page).
+The Joetsu Myoko Ski Resorts are located in the south-western end of Niigata Prefecture – just a two hour ride from Tokyo on the shinkansen bullet train, then a local train to Myoko Kogen.
+There is no one Myoko Ski Resort with a single access ticket.
+Rather it is a series of individual resorts located around the region.
+The Myoko Kogen Ski Resorts are the most popular with foreign visitors, but there are other great off the radar options scattered throughout the area and in nearby Nagano (see the map at the bottom of this page).

 A number of unique skiing opportunities lie across the Myoko Kogen mountain range and surrounding area of Joetsu Myoko ski resorts.
 There are endless ways to enjoy skiing here, from long, scenic, tree-lined slopes to challenging bump runs—and especially deep, deep powder.